 Bearing the loss of a baby is difficult for everyone involved.
 Parents are the most affected, but extended family and friends also share the pain.
-Poetry can put some of those emotions into words, whether those words come from a grieving parent or a loved one trying to offer condolences.
+Poetry about losing a child can put some of those emotions into words, whether those words come from a grieving parent or a loved one trying to offer condolences.

 Poems for a Miscarriage

 Although miscarriage prevents a baby's birth, that child is no less dear to its parents.
 The following poems express that unique combination of heartbreak and hope.

 I'll never get to meet you.

 That I wanted so much to know.